Shraddha087/Library-Management/README.md

 # Library-Management

 The Library Management System is a full-featured web application designed to simplify and automate the operations of a library.
 It includes modules for managing users, books, issuing and returning books, and tracking activity — all through a secure login system.
+It uses a Python Language.

 🚀 Features
 🔐 User Authentication (Login / Signup)